MobiSolutions/sample-logging-library/README.md

 Log events as such are holding "type", "comment", "timestamp", "location" (if available)

 Log events are uploaded to the backend  when the soft limit for events is reached (>100 events are waiting to be uploaded to the server) or if the time interval exceeds 15 minutes.
 Location updates accuracy is set to < 50m and updates if the location has changed more than 5 meters.
 Location updates minimal time is set to 60 seconds.
+In case of any failures the logs will be put back to the queue.

 Everything is configurable from [Config.java](/sample-event-logging-library/src/main/java/mobi/lab/sample_event_logging_library/Config.java) sitting in the "__sample-event-logging-library__" library